Foundations of Federal Income Taxation

 - No refund is issued if a student withdraws after two weeks of registration or has taken (or attempted to take) the final exam for this course.

-For more information about this course, please contact Gary Heald, Georgetown’s Director of Executive Education, by telephone at (202) 662-4852 or by e-mail at firstname.lastname@example.org.
+For more information about this course, please contact Scott Foster, Assistant Dean for Graduate Programs and Transnational Programs, by telephone at (202) 662-9596 or by e-mail at firstname.lastname@example.org.

 *Please be advised that successful completion of Foundations of Federal Income Taxation does not guarantee admission to Georgetown University Law Center or any of its degree or certificate programs.